 Australia's Best New Hotel Openings: Queensland

 If you’re after five-star service, award-winning restaurants, and views for days, this is the hotel for you.
-Set to open early next year, The Langham Gold Coast will be the third Australian hotel for the luxury brand.
+Set to this month, The Langham Gold Coast will be the third Australian hotel for the luxury brand.
 The tallest of 3 crystalline towers within the Jewel development in Surfers Paradise, you can expect dreamy sea views from all 169 well-appointed rooms and 18 suites in the hotel.
 For a sunset drink, look no further than the stunning sky terrace.

 Surfers Paradise, Queensland

 Championing Hobart's rich heritage, The Tasman Hotel showcases both the breath-taking landscapes and unique character of the area.
 Radiating a refined elegance reminiscent of time past, the 152 guest rooms feature 4-metre ceilings, exclusive local art pieces, rainfall showers, cashmere throws, and 55" smart TVs.
 With Chef Massimo Mele at the helm of the hotel’s signature Italian restaurant, expect classic plates with a cheeky Tassie twist.

 12 Murray St, Hobart

 Make your visit to the Red Centre even more memorable with a stay at Kings Canyon Resort.
 Nestled between Uluru and Alice Springs, each of its six premium canvas tents is decked out with a lounge, dining space, outdoor deck, air-conditioning, and private en-suite.
 Three tents have been designed for couples, while three family tents feature a king bed plus two king singles.
 Wake up to the peaceful sounds of the crested bellbird and pop in your Nespresso pod before heading out for a day of exploring.